microsoft/WindowsDevicePortalWrapper/GettingStarted.md

 | HoloLens | https://ipAddress |

 Once connected to the target device, you can see basic device information, collect the IP Config for the device, and power cycle it.

+There is also an [Xbox console application](https://github.com/Microsoft/WindowsDevicePortalWrapper/blob/master/XboxWDPDriver.md) which provides a helpful and extensible command line tool when working on Xbox.